Guide To Rulemaking

 - Copy of the fact sheet on paper.

 The Notice of Rulemaking Proposal is published in the Bangor Daily News , Kennebec Journal , Portland Press Herald , Lewiston Sun-Journal and the Central Maine Morning Sentinel every Wednesday.
-All rulemaking notices must be received by the Secretary of State by noon Tuesday of the week prior to the publication date.
+All rulemaking notices must be received by the Secretary of State by noon Tuesday of the week prior to the publication date on a Wednesday, eight days later.

-After comments have been received and if the rule which the agency intends to adopt is substantially different from what was proposed, a revised fact sheet must be filed with the Executive Director of the Legislative Council using the Legislature's online rulemaking system (sec.
+After comments have been received and if the rule which the agency intends to adopt is substantially different from what was proposed, a revised fact sheet must be filed with the Office of Policy and Legal Analysis using the Legislature's online rulemaking system: http://www.mainelegislature.org/publicrulemaking/ (sec.
 8053-A).
-The agency solicits comments from the public on the proposed changes by publishing a notice in the Secretary of State's Rulemaking ad and allowing a thirty day comment period (5 MRSA sec.
+The agency solicits comments from the public on the proposed changes by publishing a notice in the Secretary of State's Rulemaking ad and allowing a thirty day comment period (5 MRS sec.
 8052 sub-sec.
 5 par.
 B).
 This new comment deadline also triggers new adoption (120 day) and new Attorney General review (150 day) deadlines.

 Any person specified in the statute authorizing the rulemaking;